ohadch/iris-classifier/server/README.md

 - [ ] User can authenticate to the app
 - [ ] User's classification history is saved in postgres
 - [ ] The app is served using docker-compose
 - [ ] The app is deployed using AWS cluster
+- [ ] Model is served using tensorflow-serving

 ### Bugs:
 - [ ] Classification in the container is empty string